Emergency Use of Stock Albuterol for the Student with Known Asthma in the School Setting

 - Assure that school nurses are available in every school, all day, every day so that students who have symptoms of serious health problems have access to nursing assessment and treatment as soon as possible.

-- Develop policies for the emergency management of students with symptoms of respiratory distress which may require treatment with albuterol.
+- Develop policies for the emergency management of students’ symptoms of coughing, wheezing, shortness of breath and/or complaint of chest tightness which may require treatment with albuterol.

 - Ensure that albuterol policies are developed within the context of applicable state and national legislation, regulations, guidelines, and provider orders to protect the health and safety of students.

-- Provide albuterol for use by the school nurse for students with symptoms of respiratory distress.
+- Provide albuterol for use by the school nurse for students with known history of asthma who exhibit symptoms of coughing, wheezing, shortness of breath and/or complaint of chest tightness.

 NASN recommends that school nurses should:

-- Identify and assess students at risk for underlying chronic health conditions such as asthma or potential allergic reactions which may lead to respiratory distress requiring treatment with albuterol.
+- Identify and assess students at risk for underlying chronic health conditions such as asthma which may lead to coughing, wheezing, shortness of breath and/or complaint of chest tightness requiring treatment with albuterol.

-- Collaborate with parents, students and healthcare providers to develop Individualized Healthcare Plans, Asthma Action Plans, or Emergency Care Plans to address the needs of students with asthma, potential anaphylaxis or other chronic health conditions.
+- Collaborate with parents, students and healthcare providers to develop Individualized Healthcare Plans, Asthma Action Plans, and/ or Emergency Care Plans to address the needs of students with asthma.

-- Administer albuterol according to standing orders and protocols when students experience respiratory distress.
+- Administer albuterol according to standing orders and protocols when students experience coughing, wheezing, shortness of breath and/or complaint of chest tightness.

 - Educate unlicensed assistive personnel, teachers, and other staff about signs of respiratory problems for which a school nurse should be immediately notified.